buguroo/pyknow/docs/source/thebasics.rst

 #.
 The class must be instantiated, of course.

 #.
-(OPTIONAL) Some facts can be declared using the `deffacts` method.
-   This stores the facts internally.

-#.
 The method **reset** must be called:

    * This declares the special fact *InitialFact*.
 Necessary for some rules to work properly.

-   * All facts stored using `deffacts` are declared.
+   * Declare all facts yielded by the methods decorated with `@DefFacts`.

 #.
 The method **run** must be called.
 This starts the cycle of execution.

-Differences between `deffacts` and `declare`
+Differences between `DefFacts` and `declare`
 ++++++++++++++++++++++++++++++++++++++++++++

-Both methods are used to declare facts on the engine instance, but:
+Both are used to declare facts on the engine instance, but:

 * `declare` adds the facts directly to the working memory.

-* `deffacts` stores the facts in a special permanent memory, and every time **reset** is called, the facts are added to the working memory using `declare`.
+* Generators declared with `DefFacts` are called by the **reset** method, and all the yielded facts they are added to the working memory using `declare`.